03rcooke/GB_futures/README.md

-# GB_future
+# GB_futures

 This repository contains the R code and files underpinning: 'Plausible futures for British biodiversity under climate and land-use change'.
-Rob Cooke, Victoria J. Burton, Calum Brown, Colin Harrower, Steven M. White, Rob Dunford-Brown, Richard Fox, Paula A. Harrison, Cang Hui, Chris Huntingford, Dario Massimino, Andy Purvis, Emma Robinson, James Rodger, Nick J. B. Isaac & James M. Bullock

 Step 0 - prepare data: